HarshShah2025/90DaysOfDevOps/2025/networking/solution/task1.md

-this is my submission for week_1 challange
+my submision for week 1